GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 * Do not directly rely on POSIX system calls
 * Handle case-sensitivity differences
 * Avoid platform-specific APIs

+Exceptions to this are for samples illustrating platform-specific functionality.

 [gae]: https://cloud.google.com/appengine
 [gcf]: https://cloud.google.com/functions